watashiSHUN/chromeExtension/README.md

 * Daily quotes (external APIs)
 * Dict.youdao.com get your most recently vocabulary list (from the url)
 * Google.com get your keywords (from the url)
-* Maynot apply here, but when you have multiple tabs open, organize them as groups with the same root url?
+* May not apply here, but when you have multiple tabs open, organize them as groups with the same root url?
 * double click to rename the bookmark, red X mark to delete
 * Remove pakage.json, can't run it locally anyway
 * Add tiles that filter by tag ie [antares] or filter by folder